abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Sharing Keywords**
 	- ```with sharing``` enforce sharing rules of the current user.
  	-  ```without sharing``` sharing rules for the current user are not enforced
-   	- ```inherited sharing``` enforces the sharing rules of the class that calls it.
-Using inherited sharing is an advanced technique to determine the sharing mode at runtime and design Apex classes that can run in either with sharing or without sharing mode
+   	- ```inherited sharing``` Inherited sharing takes on the sharing declaration of the class which has executed the code, so if a class with sharing enforced calls a method in a class with inherited sharing, the inherited sharing class code would run with sharing enforced.
+This is really useful for when the sharing model to be used isn’t known at design time, or the code is built to be called from varying places within the system.

 - **Access Modifiers**
 	- ```global``` Can be accessed by any code in your salesforce org.
 If a method or variable is declared as global, the class must also be global.